qbancoffee/imac_g3_ivad_board_init/README.md

 still connected to a G3 logic board. the idea is to capture the init sequence and reimplement it using a microcontoller like an arduino.

-Once achieved, one can connect a standard computer to it as if it were a regular moonitor with speakers.
+Once achieved, one can connect a standard computer to it as if it were a regular monitor with speakers.
-Once can even include a motherboard on the inside of the G3 basically making it a modern computer.
+One can even include a motherboard on the inside of the G3 basically converting it into a modern computer.

 Here are the goals